-Several restrictions were imposed on CloudSat-CALIPSO observations used in this analysis in order to discount large-scale influence on convective organization and cloud occurrences.
-First, CloudSat-CALIPSO often cut across only a corner of a grid box so that stretches may have different number of profiles, although a minimum of 60 (approximately 100 km) was enforced and the results presented in this paper are weighted by number of profiles per stretch.
+Several restrictions were imposed on CloudSat- CALIPSO observations used in this analysis in order to discount large-scale influence on convective organization and cloud occurrences.
+First, CloudSat and CALIPSO often cut across only a corner of a grid box so that stretches may have different number of profiles, although a minimum of 60 (approximately 100 km) was enforced and the results presented in this paper are weighted by number of profiles per stretch.
 Note that the grid used for SCAI is made up of overlapping boxes, so that partial orbit stretches may be sampled up to four times.
-Second, only grid boxes in the Indian Ocean and Pacific Ocean were included (less than 5% land) and only when the mean sea surface temperature was between 300.5-301.5 K (approximately 28°C); further SST ranges are briefly discussed in Section 7.
-Third, a.
-Aggregated, low rainfall SCAI 0-0.25, R 4.5-5.5 b.
-Aggregated, high rainfall SCAI 0-0.25, R 9.5-10.5 c.
-Disaggregated, low rainfall SCAI 1-1.25, R 4.5-5.5 d.
-Disaggregated, high rainfall SCAI 1-1.25, R 9.5-10.5 vertical pressure velocity (ω) from ERA-Interim was averaged over the $10^{\circ} \times 10^{\circ}$ grid boxes at the 300-, 500-, and 800-hPa level; the 6-hourly instantaneous values from ERA-Interim were repeated for the next 3-hourly time to match the temporal resolution of the SCAI and R values.
-A given CloudSat-CALIPSO orbit stretch was only analysed when all three ω values were within ± 1 standard deviation of their respective medians for the R bin associated with the orbit stretch.
-The second and third requirement, in combination with the restriction of precipitation regime R, will ensure as much as possible that the relationships analysed in this paper are not driven by differing large-scale forcings.
-The total number of orbit stretches for each SCAI-R combination that meets these three requirements is listed in table 1.
+Second, only grid boxes in the Indian Ocean and Pacific Ocean were included (less than 5% land) and only when the mean sea surface temperature was between 300.5 and 301.5 K (approximately 28°C); further SST ranges are briefly discussed in section 7.
+Third, vertical pressure velocity ( $\omega$ ) from ERA-Interim was averaged over the $10^{\circ} \times 10^{\circ}$ grid boxes at the 300-, 500-, and 800-hPa levels; the 6-hourly instantaneous values from ERA-Interim were repeated for the next 3-hourly time to match the temporal resolution of the SCAI and R values.
+A given CloudSat-CALIPSO orbit stretch was only analyzed when all three $\omega$ values were within $\pm 1$ standard deviation of their respective medians for the R bin associated with the orbit stretch.
+The second and third requirement, in combination with the restriction of precipitation regime R, will ensure as much as possible that the relationships analyzed in this paper are not driven by differing large-scale forcings.
+The total number of orbit stretches for each SCAI-R combination that meets these three requirements is listed in Table 1.